Last updated: March 7, 2014

-Distracted driving news: A law barring most teen drivers from using handheld wireless communications devices such as cell phones went into effect July 1.
+A law barring most teen drivers from using handheld wireless communications devices such as cell phones went into effect July 1.
+Just before passage in the House, the teen driver bill was downgraded to secondary enforcement.

-South Dakota is one of fewer than a dozen states without a ban on text messaging by all drivers.
+South Dakota is one of nine states without a ban on text messaging by all drivers.

 South Dakota distracted driving prohibitions: